(All fields required)

 If sedation medicine is necessary, a nurse or doctor will explain it to you.
-It will take at least 1 hour and sometimes 2 hours to take all of the pictures.
+It will take at least one hour and sometimes two hours to take all of the pictures.
 During this time, the camera will not hurt or touch your child.
 You will be able to stay with your child during the entire test.

 It is possible that during the procedure your child may experience some discomfort.
 Please tell the doctor, nurse or technologist if pain occurs.